Atharv-Girish-Chaudhary/Atharv-Girish-Chaudhary/README.md

 # Hi there, I'm Atharv Girish Chaudhary 👋

 ---

 ### 👨‍💻 About Me

-[cite_start]I am a final-year Computer Science engineering student at SIES Graduate School of Technology, Mumbai, with a specialization in Artificial Intelligence and Machine Learning. [cite: 5, 6] [cite_start]I am passionate about developing innovative software solutions by integrating cutting-edge deep learning models, NLP techniques, and creative AI. [cite: 15, 36]
+[cite_start]I am a Computer Science graduate from SIES Graduate School of Technology, Mumbai, with a specialization in Artificial Intelligence and Machine Learning. [cite: 5, 6] [cite_start]I am passionate about developing innovative software solutions by integrating cutting-edge deep learning models, NLP techniques, and creative AI. [cite: 15, 36]

-- [cite_start]🔭 I’m currently developing a software solution for **Near Real-Time Multimodal Translation with Personalized Voice**. [cite: 13, 14]
-- [cite_start]🌱 I’m currently deepening my skills in **Deep Learning**, **Advanced Algorithms**, and **SQL/Databases** through specializations on Coursera and Udemy. [cite: 38, 39, 40, 41, 42]
--  [cite_start]internships I have worked as a **Database Administrator Intern** at Protect AI, where I managed database records and assisted in data organization. [cite: 8, 9, 10, 11]
+[cite_start]During my internship as a **Database Administrator at Protect AI**, I managed database records and assisted in data organization. [cite: 8, 9, 10, 11]

-- [cite_start]📫 You can reach me at: **Atharv.chaudhary01@gmail.com** [cite: 3]
+📫 You can reach me at: **chaudharyatharvgirish@gmail.com**

 ---